jarun/googler/README.md

 ![Screenshot](http://i.imgur.com/DlXq7MI.png)

 `googler` is a command-line power tool to search Google (Web & News) from the terminal.
-It shows the title, URL and text context for each result.
+Google site search works too. `googler` shows the title, URL and text context for each result.
 Results are fetched in pages.
 Next or previous page navigation is possible using keyboard shortcuts.
 Results are indexed and a result URL can be opened in a browser using the index number.
 Supports sequential searches in a single instance.

 `googler` is **GPLv3** licensed.
 It doesn't have any affiliation to Google in any way.